jubilantsundar/MD-Simulations/README.md

 ## Step 1.
 System preparation
   1. Preparing protein or DNA or RNA as a pdb file (without ligand).
 We will assemble them later.
+     Every system is different which needs some tweaking in the mdp files provided.
+Understand your system first.
-  2. Prepare the extracted ligand as LIG.sdf or LIG.mol2
+  3. Prepare the extracted ligand as LIG.sdf or LIG.mol2
+     This also may require some additional options to match your ligand.
+Eg. charged ligands need some special care.

 ## Step 2.
 Obtain ligand parameters
 ### Install acpype (python wrapper of antechamber) using conda